beekai-oss/react-simple-img/README.md

 #### 🔗 `initSimpleImg([config], disableAnimationAfterCache)` optional

-This function will set up **global** intersection observer and watch all `<SimpleImg />` appear in the viewport through your entire app
+This function is only required, when you want to customise intersection observer configuration.

 Arguments